Financial Aid

 • Academic standing is reviewed at the end of each semester.
 Students who fall below the standard for academic scholarship renewal will receive a warning and be given one semester to improve their academic standing before losing their scholarship or award.
 Students with Departmental Scholarships should consult with the department regarding criteria for renewal.

 • Scholarship and award amounts remain constant for the duration of attendance at Muskingum except for the John Glenn Scholarship which is adjusted annually to match tuition (excluding overload charges) and International Scholarships which are adjusted annually to cover the same percentage of tuition.
-Performance Awards may vary based on level of participation.
+Performance Awards may vary based on the level of participation.
 Annual scholarship and award amounts are disbursed to the student's account in equal semester installments.

 • To be considered for need-based financial assistance in addition to scholarships and awards, students must annually file the Free Application for Federal Student Aid (FAFSA).
-Non need-based Muskingum assistance will be included as part of a financial aid package.
+Non-need-based Muskingum assistance will be included as part of a financial aid package.

 • In cases where Academic Scholarships, Muskingum Awards, Performance Awards, or Awards of Circumstance are made or increased after a need-based financial aid package has been offered, the total increase in Muskingum-funded aid is limited to $1,000 (for a single increase or additional award), or $1,500 (for multiple increases or additional awards).